Why do we need a DNA?

 - Once the fix is deployed, send another email updating your peer that the fix is live, so that he now has a chance to see if the fix puts his mind at rest.

 - Prepare by yourself, on your own initiative, a 5 solutions report.
-This gives your peer additional confidence that you carried out an extensive fix of the the root cause of the mistake he found, and keeps his mind at rest.
+This gives your peer additional confidence that you carried out an extensive fix of the root cause of the mistake he found, and keeps his mind at rest.

 It's very common that when someone points out a mistake, the receiver tries to explain why the mistake was done, why it's not such a big mistake, that such things happen and so on.
 However, at Hola we thrive on running fast and recognize that mistakes happen, so responses of this type become irrelevant and a sheer waste of time.
 We acknowledge making a mistake, thank him for finding it, fix the mistake and move on to the next big thing!

 There is no ‘bad news’.
 News makes us learn.
+Consider that if

+news’.
 It's all good news, because we learn from it.

 For example; a customer tells us he is switching from Hola to a competitor.
 Is that bad news?
 No – this is a great opportunity to learn about where our service is not good enough for this customer and to improve it.
 Consider that after this our service will be better – we will retain more customers, and sign up new customers at a faster pace!
 If we hid this important information, for example by saying